Options for Thyroid Treatment

 Westhroid has been around almost as long as Naturethroid, but 2013 saw a new version called Westhroid-P with only two named “fillers”: Inulin (from chicory root) and medium chain triglycerides (from coconuts).
 So far, so good!
 Note: WP Thyroid also has lactose, even though it’s not stated.
 Westhroid is still around, but this seems to replace it for many.

-NOTE: In 2015, after the pharmaceutical makers of Armour was bought out by another pharmaceutical, many patients started to see their symptoms return (and the price went way up!!).
+After Forest Labs was bought out by a new pharmaceutical, it has now become the most expensive brand.
 This blog post tells what happened.
 Today, some say it works fine; others move to other brands.
-But it’s now the MOST EXPENSIVE BRAND.

 Armour has been around the longest and until 2009, Armour by Forest Labs was the darling of all desiccated thyroid products.
 We could do it sublingually, and even if swallowed, it worked well.
 But by early 2009, it had been reformulated (an increase in cellulose, which binds thyroid hormones, and a decrease of sucrose).
 Because patients saw a return of their symptoms, they finally learned to chew it up to release the thyroid from the excess hardness and fiber.
 Then in 2012, some of the tablets became soft again and patients were happier.
 Then came the acquisition of Forest Labs by Activas, and patients reported a return of symptoms, besides a TRIPLING of price.